GUIDE 2024

 Management

-Managerial skills help you deal successfully with both tasks and people.
-Good managers are organized, empathetic, and communicate clearly to support their teams and project.
-As a knowledge manager, you should also be adept in both relevant soft skills, and technical skills related to knowledge management.
+Managerial skills help you deal with both tasks and people.
+Good managers are organized and empathetic and communicate clearly to support their teams and projects.
+As a knowledge manager, it’s essential that you are adept in both relevant soft skills as well as technical skills related to knowledge management.
 Skills related to management include delegation, decision-making, and project planning.

 Leadership

-As a knowledge manager, you will lead your own team member and also influence members of other teams.
-You will be responsible for creating a culture of knowledge sharing, and for implementing a shared vision of a knowledge-based organization.
+As a knowledge manager, you will lead your own team members and also influence members of other teams.
+You will be responsible for creating a culture of knowledge sharing and implementing a shared vision for a knowledge-based organization.

 The ability to influence is one of the most important components of leadership.
-Especially when project teams are comprised of members from different departments, the ability to indirectly influence team members for the achievement of project objectives is essential.
+When project teams are comprised of members from different departments, the ability to have an indirect influence on team members for the achievement of project objectives is essential.

 The ability to motivate others is another essential component of leadership.
-The requires the ability to understand other people’s perspectives, interests, and goals.
+It requires the ability to understand other people’s perspectives, interests, and goals.
 Only then can a leader motivate them.

 The ability to build effective teams is another key component of leadership.
 A single person cannot achieve anything significant in an organization.
 Only effective teams under effective leadership can achieve strategic goals and objectives.

-As a knowledge manager, you need to know how to deploy information architecture in support of good knowledge management, e.g. by structuring knowledge bases or expertise directories, or deploying collaborative workplace software effectively.
+As a knowledge manager, you need to know how to deploy information architecture in support of good knowledge management, e.g. by structuring knowledge bases or expertise directories or deploying collaborative workplace software.

-In addition to being proficient with these IT-based tools and applications, you have to set up a knowledge management system to effectively use these tools.
+In addition to proficiency with these IT-based tools and applications, you also have to set up a knowledge management system for the effective use of these tools.
 The system includes a set of processes and procedures for access control, security, disaster recovery, and team training.

 Strategy and Business